deepdive

 Use stdio when the MCP server runs as a local process.
 This is the most direct way to connect local utilities and developer tools into a context.

-Use mcp.run do ... end when the client only needs to
+Use mcp.session do ... end when the stdio client only needs to live for one

 #!/usr/bin/env ruby